-The prime objective of the Council's treasury management activity in this area is the security of the capital sums it invests.
+The prime objective of the treasury management activity in this area is the security of the capital sums it invests.
 Accordingly, counterparty lists and limits reflect a prudent view of the financial strength of the institutions where funds are deposited.

-The Council also only uses instruments set out in its investment policy and places limits upon the level of investment with the Counterparties approved within the Council's Treasury Management Policy and Strategy Statement.
+The Authority also only uses instruments set out in its investment policy and places limits upon the level of investment with the Counterparties approved within the Authority's Treasury Management Policy and Strategy Statement.

-The Executive Director of Corporate Services has delegated authority to amend both the Lending Criteria and the Approved Lending List in response to changes in the financial markets should the need arise and these changes are reported to Cabinet at the next available opportunity.
+The Lead Authority Finance Officer has delegated authority to amend both the Lending Criteria and the Approved Lending List in response to changes in the financial markets should the need arise and these changes are reported to the relevant Committee at the next available opportunity.

-The Treasury Management team continually monitor information regarding counterparties using credit ratings, news articles, the internet, Credit Default Swap prices, professional advice and other appropriate sources to formulate its own view to keep the approved lending list up to date and fully informed, using the latest available information.
+The Treasury Management team continually monitor information regarding counterparties using credit ratings, news articles, the internet, Credit Default

+Risk

-Risk Controls
+Controls